 Beet roots and greens can be eaten raw, steamed, braised, or stir-fried.

-- Sauté beets for five minutes then steam for five more minutes; combine with onion, cabbage greens, carrots.
+- Sauté beets for five minutes then steam for five more minutes; combine with onion, cabbage greens, and carrots.

-- Pair beets with fruit: combine sliced steamed beets with chopped apples, toasted walnuts and fresh greens.
+- Pair beets with fruit: combine sliced steamed beets with chopped apples, toasted walnuts, and fresh greens.

-- Add fresh cooked, pureed beets to chocolate cake batter for an extra-moist treat.
+- Add fresh-cooked, pureed beets to chocolate cake batter for an extra-moist treat.

 Grow beets to harvest in cool but not cold weather.
 Beets grow best when the days are warm (60° to 70°F) and nights are cool (50° to 60°F).